sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 find . -name \*.jar -print
 ```

-## Challenge questions
+## Challenge questions/exercises of "Building a Spring Boot App" lab

-- What the purpose of using "gradle wrapper"?
+(Spring Boot related)
 - What are the main features of Spring Boot?
 - What is a fat jar?
 How does Spring Boot create one?
+- How does Spring Boot helps with dependency management?
+- What does `@SpringBootApplication` do?
+- When do you use @Component annotation?
+- When do you use @Autowired annotation?
 - What is 12 factor app?
 (Google it)
 - One of the features of Spring Boot (actually through
   the Spring Boot Maven/Gradle plugin) is to create a fat jar
   that contains everything including Tomcat.
   Among the 12 factors, which factor is relevant to
   creating and deploying the same fat jar over different
   deployment environment?

-- How does Spring Boot helps with dependency management?
-- What does `@SpringBootApplication` do?
-What is it made of?
+(PCF related)
-- Why we use random route in our lab?
+- Why do we use "--random-route" in our lab?
+What happens if you forget it?
+- Why do we use "--no-start"?
+What happens if you forget it?
-- Try the following cf commands
+- Try the following cf command

 ```
 cf target